Ji-eun-Kim/Ji-eun-Kim/README.md

 ### Hi there 💚

-I'm Jieun Kim, dreaming of becoming an **ML research engineer, AI engineer**.
+I'm Jieun Kim, dreaming of becoming an ML research engineer, AI engineer.

 I am going to graduate from Kookmin Univ. in 2025 major in AI Big Data & Management and minor in S.W